haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 Do you need support or have a question?
 [Check our Community](https://community.buttonizer.pro/) and [our knowledge base!](https://community.buttonizer.pro/knowledgebase).

 Would you like private support?
 [Create a private support ticket here](https://community.buttonizer.pro/tickets).

+Buttonzier works great with all themes and page builders including Divi, Elementor, WPBakery, Visual Composer, WPBakery, Beaver, SiteOrigin, Gutenberg, Oxygen, Woocommerce, Zion and more

 == Installation ==